6 Types and Main Activities of Speech Therapy

 Activities to Try with Children at Home

 Home training is very important for children with speech and language disorders.
-Parents can use various activities at home to improve the speech, language, and communication skills of a child.
+Parents can use various activities and techniques at home to improve the speech, language, and communication skills of a child.
 The activities should be carried out as per the instructions and prescription of a Speech Language Pathologist.
 Practicing speech therapy at home enhances parent-child interaction.
 So, never hesitate to seek the help of a speech-language pathologist for choosing activities that are best suited for your child’s needs.
 Below are a few activities that can be practiced at home:

 Interact with your child